DKorablin/Plugin.Timers/README.md

-# TEMPLATE plugin
+# Timers storage plugin
-This is a template plugin description
+Timers storage for service infrastructure.
+This is a core component for each service infrastructure where you need to invoke any process after some time.